SandorCumberbane/Covid19-tests-Austria/README.md

-# Covid19-tests-Austria
+# Analysis of Covid-19 tests in Austria

-Analysis of Covid-19 tests in Austria
+Performed data wrangling with dplyr and visual data analysis with ggplot in R. Showed difference in testing procedures of pharmacies in Vienna and Salzburg.